 The space behind the sink is ideal – particularly if vases are part of the mix so they’re near the faucet.
 In this location, bespoke build-in shelving is a sensible option to keep the contents securely in place above the sink.
 The lovely marble laundry room countertop idea adds a sense of sophistication to the playful cabinetry.

-When trying to make the most of limited space, take time to consider the natural flow through rooms, recommends Victoria Wormsley of French-Brooks Interiors (opens in new tab).
+When trying to make the most of limited space in which you’re undertaking tasks such as washing bed sheets and washing woollen blankets take time to consider the natural flow through rooms, recommends Victoria Wormsley of French-Brooks Interiors (opens in new tab).

 ‘Think about how people are going to pass through the space and ask if you really need each and every door (but be aware that some will need to be retained for fire regulations, particularly when it comes to kitchens and utility areas).
 Where possible, remove doors and architraves to improve the flow.’

-A deep butler sink is practical for washing vegetables and cutting flowers; if possible, place it beneath a window so you can enjoy your garden while standing at it.
+A deep butler sink is practical for tasks such as washing whites that can’t go into the machine and other handwashing tasks; if possible, place it beneath a window so you can enjoy your garden while standing at it.

 Keep the sink close to the washing machine, too, as it will make plumbing – and transferring laundry – easier.
-And install a run of work surface on either side if you have the space.
+And install a run of countertops on either side if you have the space.
 A pretty blind will add a touch of color and softness as a finishing touch.

 A low-maintenance, durable floor is a key feature in a laundry room.
 Natural stone retains heat in the winter and is cool in summer.
 Wood-effect ceramic floors give the beauty of timber but are more practical and hard-wearing.
 As to whether you continue the bathroom floor into the utility, this is dependent on whether you are looking to unify the space or create a statement room in its own right.
 Patterned floors can delineate the space and provide wow factor when glimpsed through a glass or open door.